QueenOvSwords/rooms/tryhackme/easy/Juicy Details.md

 **What tools did the attacker use?
 (Order by the occurrence in the log)**
 **Hint:** *Look at access.log.
 User-Agent headers are helpful*

-Looking through `access.log` and the provided hint, I noticed the User-Agent field contained common (recon/red/?) tools like Nmap.
+Looking through `access.log` and the provided hint, I noticed the User-Agent field contained common recon tools like Nmap.
 I did some research on how to extract the segment of each log entry containing the User-Agent.

 The command `awk -F\" '{print $(NF-1)}' access.log | uniq`, tells`awk` to split each line into fields at the `"` character and print the 2nd to last field.
 Although the User-Agent appears to be the last part of leach log entry, `awk` will create a blank field due to a space after the User-Agent.
 Limiting this output to only unique User-Agents showed me 5 different tools used by the attacker.